daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 generate_truncated_normal_vector(1, 0.9, 1, 0, 100)[0]
 ```

-We will apply the resulted random number as a multiplier, while generating regular current values instead the missing values; this version of the `generate_current_data` function will look as follows:
+We will apply the resulted random number as a multiplier, while generating regular current values instead of the missing values in the last version of the `generate_current_data` function:

 ```python
 def generate_current_data(